Swiss-Polar-Institute/frictionless-data-packages/documentation/structure.md

 |   |-- tableschema_uw.json
 ```

-**Zenodo**
+**Zenodo**:
-All JSON files are packaged in a zip file and the files are available to download individually from Zenodo:
+All JSON files are packaged in a zip file and the files are available to download individually from Zenodo.
 ```
 |-- https://doi.org/10.5281/zenodo.1494924
 |   |-- ace_18_data_salinity_ctd_20200820.csv